brucejo75/Helpful-docs/join.md

 `excl`: sometimes it is simpler to specify the fields you want to exclude from the join.
 Use `excl` to specify a key name or an array of key names that you want to exclude from the join.

-`xlt`: this is an optional translation array.
-Each array element is a translation specification of the form:
+`xlt`: this is an optional translation object.
+Each object key is a translation specification of the form:
 ```
 {"<src keyname>": "<new keyname>"}
 ```